 If your doctors think you have AS, they may prescribe more advanced medications.
 These drugs target specific parts of the immune system.
 Immune system components called cytokines play a central role in inflammation.
 Two in particular — tumor necrosis factor alpha and interleukin 10 — are targeted by modern biological therapies.
 These drugs may actually slow the progression of the disease.

 AS is more likely to affect young men, but it can affect both males and females.
 Initial symptoms usually appear in the late teen to early adult years.
 AS can develop at any age, however.
 The tendency to develop the disease is inherited, but not everyone with these marker genes will develop the disease.
 It’s unclear why some people get AS and others don’t.
-A majority of Caucasian people with the disease carry a particular gene called HLA-B27, but not all people with the gene develop AS.
+A with the disease carry a particular gene called HLA-B27, but not all people with the gene develop AS.
 Up to 30 genes have been identified that may play a role.

 There is no single test for AS.
 Diagnosis involves a detailed patient history and physical exam.
 Your doctor may also order imaging tests, such as computed tomography (CT), magnetic resonance imaging (MRI), or X-ray.
 Some experts believe MRI should be used to diagnose AS in the early stages of the disease, before it shows up on X-ray.